Country Updates

 Reach out to Benoit Meyer, Sales Director Packimpex Ltd., to understand how these updates may affect your relocation projects.

-New school year starts between beginning of Aug and mid of Sept. depending on the state.
+The new school year starts between beginning of August and middle of September. depending on the state.

 School holidays vary by state.